 LOCATION OF REQUIRED TRAINING RECORDS

 Contact Emergency Response Coordinator or Designee

 Company Shell

 Address 3601 C Street, Suite 1000, Anchorage, AK 99503

-Telephone 907-538-1653
+Telephone 206-612-6096

+Table F-2

-Table F-2Shell Training Records - Contact and Location
+Shell Training Records - Contact and Location

-Shell's OSROs and response contractors also maintain records of the courses taken by each employee and contractor.
+Shell's OSROs also maintain records of the courses taken by each employee and contractor.
 The course description, date completed and the employee or contractor current status are available from these databases.
-The OSRO or response contractor instructors' training records and qualifications are also maintained in the database.
-ACS training records, certificates of completion, and attendance records are stored at their offices (Table F-2).
+The OSRO instructors' training records and qualifications are also maintained in the database.
+ACS training records, certificates of completion, and attendance records are stored at their offices (Table F-3).
 Records are kept for a minimum of five years or for the duration of time that the employee or contractor is assigned responsibilities in this OSRP.
 Records are available in a timely manner upon request.